osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 **This guide is for users who are migrating from login04.osgconnect.net / login05.osgconnect.net to the new access points ap20.uc.osg-htc.org / ap21.uc.osg-htc.org**

-Due to a hardware refresh, and the need for improved performance, an access point migration will be necessary during the summer of 2023.
-The new access points will have larger and faster filesystems, and be connected to the Internet with 100 Gb links.
+We are pleased to announce an important update planned for our system during the summer of 2023.
+To continue delivering reliable and efficient service, we will be implementing an essential hardware refresh and access point migration.

+Our new access points are set to elevate your experience, with a focus on capacity and speed.
+These enhanced systems will boast larger and faster file systems, paving the way for improved data handling and operations.
+Moreover, we are taking our connectivity a step further by integrating 100 Gb internet links.
+This enhancement will ensure a robust and swift connection, reducing latency and facilitating smoother data transfers.

-Users will have to complete the following steps before July 15th.
+Users will have to complete the following steps before August 15th.

 ## Step 1: Determine Your Assigned Access Point